Skip to main content

 • Workflow — the step-by-step plan the agent built to carry out your instructions

-• Integrations — the apps your agent connects to (Slack, HubSpot, Gmail, etc.)
+• Integrations — the apps and systems your agent connects to, such as email, CRM, team chat, and spreadsheets

 • Sources — documents and files that give your agent context